Member-only story

 Julie S. Paschold

-Author of poetry book Horizons (Atmosphere Press).
-Poet & artist in Nebraska, parent, twin, bipolar, sensory sensitivity, synesthesia, PTSD, MS in Agronomy
+Author of poetry books Horizons & You Have Always Been Here.
+Poet & artist in Nebraska, parent, twin, bipolar, synesthesia, sensory sensitivity, MS in Agronomy